Jul. 18, 2023

 • Sensory symptoms are urges or other uncomfortable phenomena that partially improve with movement.

 • Akathisia occurs acutely or subacutely with dopamine receptor-blocker therapies and improves with removal of the drug.
-It is chronic or tardive, occurring after chronic therapy, and worsens with removal of the drug.
+It can also develop as a chronic or tardive disorder, occurring after chronic therapy, and worsens with removal of the drug.

 • Mechanisms relate to impact of dopamine, serotonin, and noradrenergic systems on the somatosensory system in the brain.